Increasing power for the VW TDI: basic performance upgrades

 .216 injectors: stock on the 150hp 5 cylinder VW t4 diesel vans.
 It is not recommended since a chip with .184 or .205 injectors would be more efficient at raising power safely, although it can be done.
 When combined with a chip, you should be adding larger turbos, intercooler, exhaust, and fueling supporting mods.
 See Extreme power modifications for more details.

-For 2005-2006 pumpe duse VW TDI injectors: the replacement is more complicated than earlier cars.
+For 2005-2006 pumpe duse VW TDI injectors: replacement is slightly harder than earlier cars because they're underneath the valve cover and are replaced as whole units.
 If you have a pumpe duse, I would recommend getting a chip and seeing how you like it first before swapping injectors.
+You can always add injectors later and have the chip updated for the new injectors.
 If you still want injectors, kermatdi at http://www.kermatdi.com/ sells larger pumpe duse injectors.
 If you don't know if you have a pumpe duse, all VW diesels in North America model years 2004-2006 are pumpe duse.
 For more details, see 1000q: pumpe duse description.
 Since pumpe duse engines came with more power than earlier cars, getting a chip will give you more power than earlier cars that only have a mild chip and nozzles.

 Chip + fuel injectors